mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 ### Terraform modules

 Modules are templates for commonly used actions, they are self-contained packages of Terraform configurations that are managed as a group.
-You can find modules for many of the platforms and services like AWS and AZURE in the [Terraform Registry Modules section](https://registry.terraform.io/browse/modules)
+You can find modules for many of the platforms and services like AWS and Azure in the [Terraform Registry Modules section](https://registry.terraform.io/browse/modules)

 ## Terraform CLI